 6. Sign up to TaskRabbit

 Are you good with your hands and putting IKEA furniture together for fun?
 If this sounds like you, why not get paid to help people with their odd jobs?
+It’s a great way to make money today and add to your savings or pay bills.

 From putting up shelves to painting people’s homes, you can do all sorts of tasks to earn money on TaskRabbit.
 Consider making yourself available for same-day tasking.
 That way, you can start earning fast when you’re in desperate need of money.